tobiasbriones/blog/philosophy/experience/this-article-represents-a-milestone-for-me-2022-12-18/index.md

 the "Conclusion" boilerplate.

-Then, that is the output of the article that you can "plug" to a next article to get greater value and tha also builds a rich well-informed system.
+Then, that is the output of the article that you can "plug" to a next article to get greater value and that also builds a rich well-informed system.

 ### Check the Commits